 Monk fruit extract contains a compound called Siraitia grosvenoril, which effectively and naturally fights bacteria.
 It is especially effective at killing bacteria that grow in the mouth, which can lead to tooth decay or periodontal disease.
 It’s even effective against candida albicans, the bacterium that causes thrush (x).

 Monk fruit acts a histamine and may be a suitable treatment for common allergies.
 Allergy symptoms are triggered by airborne allergens that irritate the sinus lining.
 They include dust mites, mold, pollen and pet dander.
 When the body reacts to these particles, it releases histamine which triggers an immune response.
 Release of this chemical triggers irritation and any other allergy symptoms like sneezing, coughing, or a stuffy nose.
 Daily intake of monk fruit sweetener could prevent the mast cells from releasing histamine and relieve or significantly reduce allergy symptoms (x).

 More About Monk Fruit

-Monk fruit, also known as luo han guo is scientifically classified as Siraitia grosvenorii, has its origins in China.
-The fruit itself is about the size of a small orange, however, it grows on vines that are 15 feet long.
+Monk fruit, scientifically classified as Siraitia grosvenorii, has its origins in China.
+The fruit itself is about the size of a small orange; however, it grows on vines that are 15 feet long.
 As they ripen they develop a dark green hue that may turn brown.
 Harvesting practices are done with urgency because when monk fruits are not eaten, dried, or extracted, they begin to rot.